George Ritzer: Education and early employment

 Ritzer graduated from the Bronx High School of Science in 1958, stating to have "encountered the brightest people I have ever met in my life".
 While at Bronx High School of Science, Ritzer received a New York State Regents Scholarship which would follow him to whichever college he chose to attend.

 Ritzer began his higher education at City College of New York, a free college at the time.
-His scholarship in addition to the free college tuition proved to be a benefit to the economic positioning of the Ritzer family.
+His scholarship in addition to the free college anyway proved to be a benefit to the economic positioning of the Ritzer family.
 While at CCNY, Ritzer initially planned to focus on business, but he later changed his major to accounting.
 Ritzer stated in an interview that he was a student at CCNY when he first stepped inside a McDonalds, which greatly juxtaposed the distinct culture of restaurants and stores in New York.
 This event unknowingly catalyzed Ritzer's study and major theory of McDonaldization.

 After graduating from CCNY in 1962, Ritzer decided that he was interested in pursuing business again.
 He was accepted into the M.B.A. program at the University of Michigan Ann Arbor, where he received a partial scholarship.
 While at Michigan, his official academic interest was human relations; however, he had many other intellectual hobbies, such as reading Russian novels.
 Ritzer reported that at Michigan, he was able to grow and improve as a student.
 However, during his time at Michigan, he remembers being heavily involved in global events occurring at the time.
 He reports memories of going to the Michigan Union to watch the happenings of the Cuban Missile Crisis.

 After graduating from The University of Michigan in 1964, Ritzer began working in personnel management for the Ford Motor Company, however, this proved to be a negative experience for him.
 His managers mistakenly hired three people, more than was necessary, for the one job, leaving him idle and unoccupied.
 As he once said: "[i]f we had two hours of work a day, it was a lot."
 Nevertheless, he was always expected to appear busy.
 He would constantly wander around the factory for hours observing people working, causing many of the workers and foremen to become hostile towards him.
 Moreover, Ritzer also found problems within the management structure at Ford.
 Most of the younger people with advanced degrees defied their less-educated authorities.
 Ritzer said, "I'd like to see a society in which people are free to be creative, rather than having their creativity constrained or eliminated."
 This feeling of dehumanization is very relevant in his future sociological work of McDonaldization.
 Furthermore, he found himself constrained and unable to do anything creative while working at Ford, encouraging him to apply to Ph.D. programs.